Padmanabhapuram Palace

 The Clock Tower

-- A flight of steps that lead to a bathing pond.
+• A flight of steps leads directly to a bathing pond within the palace complex.

 Padmanabhapuram Palace Visiting Hours & Fee Details